Fire Hydrant Program for Temporary Service

 - Pay deposit in person at 5100 Brookshire Blvd.
 Charlotte, NC;

-- Meet CLTWater Hydrant Technician at specified hydrant for assembly set-up.
+- Meet CLTWater Hydrant Technician at a specified hydrant for assembly set-up.

 Temporary Commercial Fire Hydrant Connection: